Gain an understanding of stool softeners and how to use a stool softener for kids to treat constipation (before you resort to medication).

 Older kids may not feel comfortable going number #2 at school.

 These situations where children hold their bowel movements can encourage constipation.
+And they point to the need for a stool softener for kids that can be consumed regularly.

 Signs of Constipation in Kids